Key Points:

 - Read the account agreement: When you open a bank account, you usually receive an account agreement outlining the terms and conditions of the account.
 This document may contain information about cash deposit limits, so it’s a good idea to review it carefully.

-Banks Reporting Cash Deposits
+Banks Report Large Deposits

-- Why banks report cash deposits to the government: Banks are legally obligated to monitor and report large cash transactions under the Bank Secrecy Act (BSA) and other AML regulations.
+Banks are legally obligated to monitor and report large cash transactions under the Bank Secrecy Act (BSA) and other AML regulations.
 These requirements help authorities detect and prevent illegal activities, such as money laundering, terrorist financing, and tax evasion.

 By being aware of the reporting requirements associated with large cash deposits, you can ensure compliance with the law and maintain a transparent banking relationship.